What Should I Ask Before Hiring A Personal Injury Lawyer? Whenever you decide to hire anyone to provide a service Read More…

 Boston Pedestrian Accident Lawyer

-These accidents frequently occur in crosswalks.
+Boston pedestrian accident lawyer Christopher Earley has successfully handled many of these cases.
+These accidents can occur anywhere, but frequently occur at intersections, parking lots, and in or near crosswalks.
 It is important to know what your rights are if you were struck as a pedestrian by a motor vehicle, regardless if you were inside or outside of a crosswalk.

 Nationwide Pedestrian Accident Statistics

 According to the Insurance Institute for Highway Safety, most pedestrian accidents occur in urban areas.
 This makes sense, especially in a congested city like Boston, where there is a high concentration of pedestrians and cars.
 Further, the most common type of pedestrian accident is when a pedestrian is hit by a vehicle traveling straight.
 This type of accident tends to happen most frequently on roads with speed limits less than 40 mph, and about half occur at intersections.

 Further, most pedestrian accident deaths tend to occur in rural areas as cars in these areas are typically traveling at higher speeds than they do in urban areas.
 In 2015 roughly 5376 pedestrians were killed by motor vehicles.
 There were also more than 70,000 total pedestrian accidents caused by motor vehicles in that same year.

 Additionally, according to the Pedestrian and Bicycle Information Center: